Who can get military discounts on all river cruises?

 A-Rosa also includes gratuities, free transfers, open bar throughout the ship, free beverages with dinner too including regional wines, free bottled water, complimentary use of bicycles aboard, free shore excursions in every port, flat screen tv's, putting green topside, pools or whirlpools, complimentary wifi, all port charges and taxes.

-Croisi includes wine, beer and soft drinks with lunch and dinner year around, and offer unlimited drinks, including house spirits during the high season from April to October.
-Food and wine aboard is locally sourced and consistently good.
+Croisi includes wine, beer and soft drinks with lunch and dinner year round, and offer unlimited drinks, including house spirits during the high season from April to October.
+Food and wine aboard are locally sourced and consistently good.